rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 bitstring `0`.
 Similarly, the standard library types [`NonZeroU8`] and friends may never be zero, and hence also define the value of `0` as a niche.
-(Types that define niche values will say so as part of the description of their representation invariant, which -- as of this writing -- are the next topic up for discussion in the unsafe code guidelines process.)
+(Types that define niche values will say so as part of the description of their validity invariant, which -- as of this writing -- are the next topic up for discussion in the unsafe code guidelines process.)

 [`NonZeroU8`]: https://doc.rust-lang.org/std/num/struct.NonZeroU8.html